eejai42/eapi-airtable-dotnet-seed/README.md

     > ssotme -init -name=PictureSalon -addSetting amqps=amqps://smqPublic:smqPublic@effortlessapi-rmq.ssot.me/YOUR PROJECT-URL -addSetting dataclasses-namespace=YOUR_PROJECT.Lib.DataClasses

+    > code .

+    > ssotme -build

+The code will start to build in the background, and VSCode will open in the root of the project.
+Use the following instructions to tailor the example for your project.

-    Open the `DotNet/ConsoleApp1/Program.cs` and replace `YOUR-PROJECT-URL` with the url to your project.
+    1. Open the `DotNet/ConsoleApp1/Program.cs` and replace `YOUR-PROJECT-URL` with the url to your project.
-    Replace the `admin.GetTABLEXYZ()` with one of your actual tables.
+    2. Replace the `admin.GetTABLEXYZ()` with one of your actual tables.
-    Replace `payload.TABLEXYZs` with a reference to the table you requested above.
+    2. Replace `payload.TABLEXYZs` with a reference to the table you requested above.
-    Press F5.
+    2. Press F5.

 This will create a local python sdk for your EffortlesAPI endpoint - allowing you to immediately begin writing code: